Dangrainage/SSPlug/README.md

 # SSPlug
-A ***Simple Smart Plug***, privacy focused, fully open source and unrelient on anything.
+A ***Simple Smart Plug***, privacy focused, fully open source and unreliant on anything.
 Simply plug in and use.

 # How does one build this?